yycunc/MUNIn/README.md

 Users can download the C++ executable program [MUNIn](https://github.com/yycunc/MUNIn/blob/master/MUNIn) to a chosen local folder "local_path" and it is ready to use.

-Or users can download the [source codes of MUNIn](https://github.com/yycunc/MUNIn/tree/master/src) (three cpp files: MUNIn_main.cpp, MUNIn_head.h and MUNIn_toolbox.cpp) by the command line `svn checkout https://github.com/yycunc/MUNIn/trunk/src` into a chosen local folder "local_path", and compile them using gsl following the command:
+Or users can download the [source codes of MUNIn](https://github.com/yycunc/MUNIn/tree/master/src) (three cpp files: MUNIn_main.cpp, MUNIn_head.h and MUNIn_toolbox.cpp) by the command `svn checkout https://github.com/yycunc/MUNIn/trunk/src` into a chosen local folder "local_path", and compile them using gsl following the command:

-g++ -Wall -O3 MUNIn_main.cpp -I /nas02/apps/gsl-1.15/include/gsl -lgsl -lgslcblas -lm -o MUNIn
+`g++ -Wall -O3 MUNIn_main.cpp -I /nas02/apps/gsl-1.15/include/gsl -lgsl -lgslcblas -lm -o MUNIn`

 -I, the directory of gsl.